BrorH/uioScrape/README.md

 - [ ] store links in cache
 - [ ] store light version of semester websites in cachce and compare to current.
 Re-run scraper if versions do not match
 - [x] put everything into a class
+- [ ] print result in a prettier manner.
+Collect exams by semester and print pairwise (if possible)
 - [ ] eat pizza
 - [ ] add warning messages if user inputs parameters that may cause a high load on the servers